Sunday, 10 July 2011

 Once over the autoroute we stayed on the road long enough to get to Foëcy, which looked just the sort of place for a coffee.

-It was well provided with shops – a supermarket, a hairdresser, a furniture shop, two boulangeries, a couple of car works – the only thing missing being a bar.
+It was well provided with shops – a supermarket, a hairdresser, a furniture shop, two boulangeries, a couple of car works – the only thing missing being a bar (we found out later that there actually was a bar, at the railway station).

 We swallowed some water instead and set off disconsolately along the D60, hoping to find a way back to the towpath.
 It was getting hot out in the sun on the road.